RajeshPatkar/Vartalap/README.md

 ========

 Instant Messenger
-This application is build to express a design approach meant for: highly concurrent, multi threaded, network enabled, client-server message-collaboration chat application.
+This application is build to express a design approach meant for: highly concurrent, network enabled, client-server message-collaboration chat application.
 Currently incorporated with Swing.
 Future versions can be built using various frontend technologies to demonstrate the purpose of messaging framework.

 Server Application: